The Jolly Boys: 2000s

 After Moses Deans died in 1998, the group carried on, playing mainly in Port Antonio.
 In the early 2000s, a rift developed between band members and the group again split into two different "Jolly Boys" bands, one led by Swymmer (which was sometimes called "Allan Swymmer's Mento Band), and the other led by Bennett.
 It was during this time that the Jolly Boys–both groups, depending on availability–were first hired to play at GeeJam–then a residential recording studio–to entertain the artists working there.
 (Over the years, this list has included No Doubt, the Gorillaz, Drake and Amy Winehouse.)

 The rift between the two bands lasted until 2006 or 2007.
 When GeeJam opened as a hotel in 2008, the again-reunited Jolly Boys became its house band.
 The quality of their performances–and particularly the strength and charisma of lead singer Albert Minott–led GeeJam's co-owner Jon Baker to co-produce an album of rock covers done in a "modern" mento style with in-house studio engineer Dale Dizzle Virgo.
 In November 2009, ethnomusicologist Daniel Neely was brought to play banjo and act as the project's music director.
 The album, called Great Expectation was released in late 2010, and yielded an international tour representing a new stage in Jolly Boys history.

 Current Lineup

 Although its core group has remained fairly stable over the past sixty years, a full list of the Jolly Boys members would include a large number of official but transient members.
 Today, the "original" group consists of Albert Minott (lead vocals), Derrick "Johnny" Henry (rumba box), Allan Swymmer (percussion), and Egbert Watson (banjo).
-The current touring band mixes three of the original members (Minott, Bennett and Henry) with three younger members (Dale Dizzle Virgo on drums & percussions; Lenford "Brutus" Richards on banjo; and Harold Dawkins "Jah T" on guitar).
+The current touring band mixes three of the original members (Minott, Bennett and Henry) with three younger members (Dale Dizzle Virgo on drums & percussions; and Harold Dawkins "Jah T" on guitar).
 Long time member Joseph "Powda" Bennett died on 20 August 2014 after a respiratory illness, aged 76.
 Albert Minott, lead singer of the band from 2009, died on 30 June 2017.
 He died peacefully sitting on his veranda in Port Antonio.
 Minott, who was born on 14 September 1938, was 78 years old.
 He had suffered from respiratory problems for some time.